Wingman4l7/coinbassist/README.md

   - show current exchange rate
   - check your balance
   - show your current receive address
-  - generates & display a new receive address
+  - generate & display a new receive address
-  - shows buy or sell price (incl. fees) for a given amount of BTC
+  - show buy or sell price (incl. fees) for a given amount of BTC

+It will also optionally log all your actions to a text file.
 More to come!

 You will also of course be able to automatically buy/sell [Bitcoin] (BTC).